The supply chain that decides before the crisis does.

 01Why Now

-The architectural conditions for autonomous supply chain AI
+The architectural conditions for autonomous supply chain AI are now in place.

 Four things had to be true simultaneously for an autonomous supply chain to be architecturally viable: the regulatory framework had to be clear enough to design against, the tooling mature enough to deploy, and the data infrastructure fast enough to act on in real time.
 In 2024–25, all four converged.